 North Carolina’s Motor Vehicle Code

 North Carolina’s rules of the road and traffic violations are outlined in North Carolina General Statutes (NCGS) Chapter 20.
 It covers almost everything related to your vehicle, including registration, licensing, emissions, insurance, vehicle safety, and operational rules.
-It also defines when violations are a traffic violations, punishable by fines and points on your driving record, and when they are crimes, punishable by fines, points, incarceration, and probation.
+It also defines when violations are traffic violations, punishable by fines and points on your driving record, and when they are crimes, punishable by fines, points, incarceration, and probation.

 Keep in mind, while state law dictates the rules of the road and traffic violations, municipalities can also enact local vehicle and traffic laws.
 You can be ticketed for violating local rules as well as state law.

-Common North Carolina Traffic Violations
+Common Traffic Violations in Charlotte

 You can be ticketed for all sorts of traffic violations, some of which are infractions and others that are more serious crimes.
 Depending on the level of the violation, you may only face fines and driver’s license points.
 These may not seem too serious.
 However, they can lead to harsher consequences, such as higher auto insurance premiums and the loss of your driver’s license for a period of time.
 Traffic violations that are charged as misdemeanors and felonies are inherently serious, and you should always speak with a traffic ticket lawyer about how to defend yourself.